reyjes15/Dex2c-DptShell-Protection/README.md

 ./dcc-dpt-protection
 ```

+**4. Follow the On-Screen Prompts**
+Select your preferred language, enter your custom folder path, and choose your protection method.
+The script will automatically scan the directory and process your APK.

-**4. Retrieve Protected Assets**
+**5. Retrieve Protected Assets**
-Depending on the protection method you selected in the tool, the final protected APK will be automatically generated and saved in specific output folders inside the `/storage/emulated/0/MOD/` directory:
+The final protected APK will be automatically generated and saved in specific auto-created sub-folders inside your target directory:

-* 📁 **`MOD/DEX2C/`** ➔ Contains APKs protected with **Dex2C Only**.
+* 📁 **`.../DEX2C/`** ➔ Contains APKs protected with **Dex2C Only**.
+* 📁 **`.../DPT/`** ➔ Contains APKs protected with **DPT Only**.
-* 📁 **`MOD/DPT/`** ➔ Contains APKs protected with **DPT Only** OR the **Dex2C + DPT Shell Combo**.
+* 📁 **`.../COMBO/`** ➔ Contains APKs protected with **Dex2C + DPT Shell Combo** (Maximum Security).

-> **💡 Pro Tip (Ultimate Combo):** If you execute the combo protection, the output file found in the `DPT` folder is your ultimate protected APK.
-It has been successfully processed through Dex2C native obfuscation first, and subsequently wrapped with the DPT Shell Packer for maximum, iron-clad security.
+> **⚠️ CRITICAL NOTE (FOLDER CLEANUP):**
+> **ALWAYS ensure that the `DEX2C` and `COMBO` output folders are completely EMPTY or DELETED before executing the script for a new APK.** If old output files are left inside, the Auto-Pilot system might read the wrong file size, resulting in a failed Anti-Tamper injection and a crashing APK!

-**if you encounter Warning: linker when executing this copy and paste for the first time, if there is no problem ignore this:**
+**If you encounter a "Warning: linker" when executing this for the first time, ignore the warning or run this fix:**
 ```bash
 echo "export LD_LIBRARY_PATH=\$PREFIX/lib" >> ~/.bashrc && source ~/.bashrc
 ```

-## 📢 SETUP ANTI-TAMPER
+## 📢 AUTOMATED ANTI-TAMPER (AUTO-PILOT)
-This setup is the final size of the protected apk. so you need to do 2x protection execution to get successful apk
-1. execute the script and select the apk to protect, Enter any number in `SETUP ANTI-TAMPER`.
-After it is finished, protect it.  copy the size of the apk that has been protected in properties, long press, take the size in brackets
-2. Do the execution again from the beginning in your original apk (not the one that has been protected) and paste the apk size that you copied earlier in the `SETUP ANTI-TAMPER`
-3. ✅ done
+*Good news!
+The manual Anti-Tamper setup from version 1.0 is now officially obsolete.* You no longer need to execute the script twice, manually check APK properties, or copy byte sizes.
+Our new **Auto-Pilot** system will execute the bait process in the background, extract the exact byte size, and re-compile your APK with a 100% accurate Anti-Tamper injection. **Just 1-click and relax!**

+> **⚠️ CRITICAL NOTE (FOLDER CLEANUP):**
+> **CLEAN THE DEX2C AND COMBO FOLDER EVERY TIME YOU WANT TO EXECUTE A SCRIPT.**

 ## 👨‍💻 Developer & Contact
 This project is exclusively developed and maintained by:

-* **This script requires login, contact admin**
+* **This script requires a login, contact admin to a license.**
 * **Developer:** AXEL-Z
 * **Telegram:** [@NocturneVail](https://t.me/NocturneVail)